Shrek (franchise): Puss in Boots: The Three Diablos (2012)

-Puss in Boots: The Three Diablos is a 13-minute CGI animated short film, directed by Raman Hui, and was released on the DVD and Blu-ray releases of Puss in Boots on February 24, 2012.
+Puss in Boots: The Three Diablos is a 13-minute animated short film, directed by Raman Hui, and was released on the DVD and Blu-ray releases of Puss in Boots on February 24, 2012.
 The short tells a story of Puss in Boots on a mission to recover a princess's stolen ruby from the notorious French thief, the Whisperer.
 Reluctantly accompanied by three little kittens, The Three Diablos, Puss must tame them before they endanger the mission.

 Puss in Boots: The Trident (2023)

-Puss in Boots: The Trident is a 4-minute CGI animated short film, directed by Matt Flynn, and was released on digital release on February 21, 2023 and on 4K, Blu-ray, and DVD on February 28.
+Puss in Boots: The Trident is a 4-minute animated short film, directed by Matt Flynn, and was released on the digital release of Puss in Boots: The Last Wish: Collector's Edition on February 21, 2023, and on the 4K, Blu-ray, and DVD releases of Puss in Boots: The Last Wish on February 28.